jonringer/normalize-attr-to-path-proposal/README.md

 # Summary

-Nixpkgs contains a lot of legacy "oddities" which cause some impediance mismatch when currating a larget package set.
-One of these "oddities" is that is fairly common for packages to not align the expect file path.
+Nixpkgs contains a lot of legacy "oddities" which cause some impediance mismatch when currating a large package set.
+One of these "oddities" is that is fairly common for packages to not align the expected file path.
 This proposal wants to enforce that the "way a package is consumed should reflect where it is placed".

 Normalizing names and file paths align nicely with [auto-called-directories](https://github.com/jonringer/nix-lib/commit/86961f6f0139a70ee29a74237dd59a9936299ed0)